Homepage Hero Triangle

 Alumni Success

 When you graduate from Keller, you earn much more than just a degree.
 You become a lifelong member of our Alumni Association.
-DeVry - Keller has awarded over 300,000 degrees.
+DeVry—Keller has awarded more than 300,000 degrees.
 Thousands of alumni can attest to the value of their master's degree, and how it has transformed their skills and made an impact on their career.

 1Eligibility and application of course waivers varies based on the type of course waiver credit earned, the student’s enrolled location and/or the student’s state of residence.
 For more information, please refer to the Course Waiver section of the Keller academic catalog.